file-format/Products/content/en/image/php/intervention-image/index.md

 <p>Intervention Image is an open source PHP image manipulation and processing library that gives software developers the ability to create, modify, and compose images inside their own PHP application.
 Intervention Image has optional support for Laravel and comes with a Service Provider and Facades for easy integration.
-The library is very stable and helps you to manage every task in an easy way and with minimum code.</p>
+The library is stable and helps you to manage e task in an easy way and with minimum code.</p>
-<p>The library has provided supports for two most common image processing libraries GD Library and Imagick<strong>.</strong> It has provided support for many popular image file formats such as JPEG, PNG, GIF, TIF, BMP, ICO, PSD, WebP and many more.
+<p>The library has provided supports for two most common image processing libraries GD Library and Imagick.
+It has provided support for many popular image file formats such as JPEG, PNG, GIF, TIF, BMP, ICO, PSD, WebP and many more.
 The readable image formats depend on the chosen driver (GD or Imagick) and your local configuration.</p>
-<p>The library has included support for several important image processing features, such as creating images from the scratch, reading existing images, editing existing images, create image thumbnails, apply effects to images, add watermarks to images, format large image files,  resize images according to your needs, draw text and shape on images,  retrieve image information and much more.</p>
+<p>The library supports several important image processing features, such as creating images from the scratch, reading existing images, editing existing images, create image thumbnails, apply effects to images, add watermarks to images, format large image files, resize images according to your needs, draw text and shape on images, retrieve image information and much more.</p>

 {{< /SinglePage/PageBody/tab/text >}}
 {{< SinglePage/PageBody/tab/carousel-links >}}